Skip to Main Content

 Queenie: Godmother of Harlem

 An historical graphic novel inspired by the life of legendary mobster Stephanie Saint-Clair.
-Born on a plantation in the French colony of Martinique, Saint-Clair left the island in 1912 and headed for the United States.
-In New York she found success, rising up through poverty and battling extreme racism to become the ruthless queen of Harlem's mafia and a fierce defender of the Black community.
 A racketeer and a bootlegger, Saint-Clair dedicated her wealth and compassion to the struggling masses of Harlem, giving loans and paying debts.

 Book cover